 Methane Soil Gas Survey

 The purpose of a methane soil gas survey is to test a property for subsurface methane and hydrogen sulfide hazards.
-This is in order to determine the proper methane mitigation design parameters for a future development.
+This is in order to determine the proper methane mitigation design parameters for future development.
 Methane is an odorless gas that can migrate underground (through soil and structure foundations), and accumulate inside buildings.
 In fact, it stems from natural gas, which originates from the geological decomposition of subsurface organic matter.
-In most cases, the hazardous accumulations of the gas are in association with oil and gas fields, natural gas extraction wells and landfills.
-Awareness on the hazards of subsurface natural gas rises from methane gas explosions in Los Angeles during 1985.
+In most cases, the hazardous accumulations of the gas are in association with oil and gas fields, natural gas extraction wells, and landfills.
+Awareness of the hazards of subsurface natural gas rises from methane gas explosions in Los Angeles during 1985.
 Since then, various building departments and public works agencies require a methane soil gas survey or a comprehensive mitigation plan within specific methane hazard zones.

 Call (888) 930-6604 to speak with a licensed geologist and get a free estimate!

 Where are Methane Soil Gas Surveys Needed?

 In recent years, the City of Los Angeles established high-risk “Methane Zones” which require methane soil gas surveys or mitigation before undergoing construction or demolition.
 Per the city’s map, there are methane buffer zones and methane zones.
 And each zone applies a specific set of mitigation standards, on the basis of methane test results.
 Similarly, various public works agencies across the nation are beginning to implement the mitigation standards.
 Citywide methane mitigation requirements (for Los Angeles) are available in Ordinance No. 175790 and Ordinance No. 180619.